codepath/android_guides/Constructing-View-Layouts.md

 <img src="http://i.imgur.com/4DE1WzS.png/">

-In this way, when two elements are vertically positioned above or below the other, alignment will control the *width*.
-When two elements are positioned horizontally next to each other, alignment will control the *height*.
-We'll show how height can be impacted by specifying top and bottom alignments.
+In this way, when two elements are vertically positioned above or below the other, left and right alignments will control the **width**.
+When two elements are positioned horizontally next to each other, top and bottom alignments will control the **height**.
+We'll show how height can be impacted by specifying top and bottom alignments in the next example.

+#### Example 2: How alignment can determine height

 Suppose we have this layout definition: